 Assuming that you have 5 stratagem points at your disposal, we would take suggest taking some of the below once you see the terrain and the objective you are playing.

-- Warp Displacement – break the laws of physics to get your melee Princeps into position, or move your fire-support Warlord to catch someone who dodged their arc.
+- Warp Displacement – break the laws of physics to get your melee Princeps into position, or move your brawler Warlord to catch someone who dodged their arc.

-- Portents of Doom – Prevent your opponents from issuing orders on turn 2.
+- Portents of Doom – Prevent your opponents from issuing orders on turn 2 or 3.
 Great for allowing your Cerastus to charge without the threat of first fire mowing them down.

-- Obscuration Barrage – Hard pressed to find better utility, use this to cover your knights or your princeps as you close on the first turn.
+- Obscuration Barrage – Hard pressed to find better utility, use this to cover your knights or your princeps as you close in across otherwise open-ground.

 - War Lust – Helps you close the gap even quicker on your opponent, giving your Dark Fanatic better odds of making it in close.